mantidproject/mantid/docs/source/release/v3.13.0/framework.rst

 Stability
 ---------
+- We have introduced a Project Recovery mechanism for Mantidplot in order to be able to recover the lost state of the interface in the event of a crash or unexpected shutdown.
+There are more details in the UI section of the release notes.
 - Mantid now handles poor network stability  better when reading live data from the ISIS DAE.
 Mantid will now timeout after a couple of minutes of loss of network connectivity and remains responsive during this time.
 You can alter the duration of this timeout by adding a line to the mantid.user.properties file like:

 ```